-- You can change defaults for new tasks in "Edit" > "Project Options..." in the menu bar or use the \begin{aligned} \text{ toolbar icon.} - To assign a resource, select the desired task and click the 🕹 mini toolbar icon or choose the resource directly in the "Resource Names" field.
-It's also possible to assign resources with the "Entry Info" inspector 1 in the "Resource Assignments" pane.
+- You can change defaults for new tasks in "Edit" > "Project Options..." in the menu bar or use the stoolbar icon. - To assign a resource, select the desired task and click the inspector inspector.
+In the "Resources" inspector enter the units or costs in the "Units" field right beside the desired resource.
+For example, "100%" if you want to assign a work resource full time.